vex-labs/vex-contract/README.md

 - Currently, matches and their associated bets stay in the contract forever which uses a lot of storage.
 Consider deleting matches.
 Can we just index historical data instead?
 - get_matches currently fetches all types of matches, change to input the MatchStatus to get matches in certain statuses.
 - Do I need bets_by_user if I'm using an indexer?
-- Take a look at using U128 instead of f64 for odds, look how price oracles do it.
+- Take a look at using U128 instead of f64 for odds, look how price oracles do it, cause cause overflow / loss of precision, needs heavy testing.